tree-sitter/haskell-tree-sitter/docs/codegen.md

 GenerateSyntax is our Template Haskell API for generating the datatypes to represent AST nodes.
 This file:

 1. Defines all of the necessary logic required to process node types that correspond to sums, products, leaves and anonymous leaves captured by `Deserialize`.
-2. Exports the top-level function `astDeclarationsForLanguage`, which is is invoked by a given language [AST](https://github.com/tree-sitter/haskell-tree-sitter/blob/master/tree-sitter-python/TreeSitter/Python/AST.hs) module.
+2. Exports the top-level function `astDeclarationsForLanguage` to auto-generate datatypes at compile-time, which is is invoked by a given language [AST](https://github.com/tree-sitter/haskell-tree-sitter/blob/master/tree-sitter-python/TreeSitter/Python/AST.hs) module.

 #### Things to note:
 - Anonymous leaf types are defined as synonyms for the `Token datatype`